Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 </select>

-And even change a checkbox color using text color utilities:
+You can also change a checkbox color using text color utilities (tailwind checkbox color):

 <input type="checkbox" class="rounded text-green-400" />